-This 650 V GaNFast power IC is optimized for high frequency, soft-switching topologies.
+The NV6115 is a 650 V GaNFastTM power IC, optimized for high frequency, soft-switching topologies.

-Monolithic integration of FET, drive and logic creates an easy-to-use 'digital-in, power-out' high-performance powertrain building block, enabling designers to create the fastest, smallest, most efficient power converters in the world.
+Monolithic integration of FET, drive and logic creates an easy-to-use 'digital-in, power-out' high-performance powertrain building block, enabling designers to create the fastest, smallest, most efficient integrated powertrain in the world.